 With the start of a new year, many of us take time to reflect on what we’ve achieved and what we want the year ahead to look like.
 Whether you’re running a business, employed, or enjoying retirement, a new year is the ideal time to review your financial position and ensure your money is working as hard as you are.

 A structured financial checklist can help identify gaps, uncover opportunities, and keep you on track to achieving your short- and long-term goals.
+Below are the key areas worth reviewing as you head into 2026.

 Home loan review

 If you’re still making mortgage repayments, now is a good time to reassess your loan.
 Are your repayments still competitive?
 Could increasing repayment amounts or frequency help reduce interest over time?
 With interest rates having changed significantly in recent years, it may be worth reviewing whether a fixed or variable rate (or a combination of both) is still appropriate, or whether refinancing could improve your position.
+Our mortgage broking team can run a comparison at no cost.

 Other debts